Memotech MTX: Peripherals

 With the addition of the FDX peripheral, the MTX resembled a desktop PC configuration but the system logic was mostly contained within the keyboard and the FDX unit was principally a storage add-on.

 A variant of the FDX called the HDX was produced, that was sold with a 5 - 20 MB hard disk combined with a single 5.25" floppy drive.
 A small SDX disk controller peripheral was also manufactured that allowed connection of external floppy drive units.
 A version was also available that had a 3.5" drive integrated.
 These units did not require the communications board and plugged into the left side edge connector.

 A Memotech monitor was made available around the time of the FDX launch together with a branded cassette deck and a Memotech printer with the part number DMX80, which was a rebadged Panasonic model.

 A high resolution graphics adapter was available in 1984 called the HRX that could display close to true colour (2^{18}, or 262,144 colours) images at 256x256 pixel resolution and enabled frame capture from a video camera.
 This video mode was well beyond that typically offered on personal computers of the era.
 The attached MTX computer delivered image manipulation features such as scale, rotate, blur, sharpen, edge detection and contrast adjustment.
 It could also overlay painted vector graphics onto the image.
 The HRX adapter was supplied as a separate chassis containing the video interface ADC/DAC circuitry, additional RAM and a controller.
 An HRX system was priced at £4,500 (in 1984) and would form the basis of Memotech's later video wall business.

+Games

+There are ' commercial games for the Memotech MTX.